CloudKlass/AVD/Instructions/Labs_EntraID/00_Setup.md

 1. Open Microosft Entra ID and check that there are two new users, User1 and User2 and there are two new Groups AVD-DAG and AVD-Remoteapp, check that User1 is a memeber of AVD-DAG and User2 is a member of AVD-RemoteApp.

+1. The password for both user can be found in the "setup.ps1" script.